Optimal and Maximin Procedures for Multiple Testing Problems: Beyond simple hypotheses: dealing with complex alternatives

-Next, we examine three independent normal means with FWER control, at $\theta_0=-2$, optimized for average power.
+We examine three independent normal means with FWER control, at $\theta_0=-2$, optimized for average power.
 This maximin rejection policy will be used in subgroup analysis in \S~\ref{subsec-cochrane}.
-We examine its power at a range of $\vec \theta$ values, and compare it to Bonferroni-Holm/Sidak (described in \S~\ref{subsec-3FWER}) , as well as to the following closed-testing procedure \citep{Marcus76}, which is commonly applied to subgroup analysis: for each intersection hypothesis, the sum of z-scores for the hypotheses in the intersection is the test statistic \citep{Stouffer49}.
+We examine its power at a range of $\vec \theta$ values, and compare it to Bonferroni-Holm/Sidak , as well as to the following closed-testing procedure \citep{Marcus76}, which is commonly applied to subgroup analysis: for each intersection hypothesis, the sum of z-scores for the hypotheses in the intersection is the test statistic \citep{Stouffer49}.
 We refer to the resulting test as closed-Stouffer.
 By definition, the maximin rejection region with strong FWER control is the most powerful at $\vec \theta =(-2,-2,-2)$.
-The maximin, closed-Stouffer, and Bonferroni-Holm has, respectively, an average power of 0.633, 0.609, and 0.5305 and a probability of at least one discovery of 0.940, 0.907, and 0.837.
+The maximin, closed-Stouffer, and Bonferroni-Holm have, respectively, an average power of 0.633, 0.609, and 0.5305 and a probability of at least one discovery of 0.940, 0.907, and 0.837.
 Figure \ref{figpowerunequalthetas} shows the power of the three procedures for a range of $\vec \theta = (\theta_1,\theta_2, -2)$ values, where $(\theta_1, \theta_2)\in [-2,0]^2$ .
-The maximin policy has better power than closed-Stouffer for all values of $\vec \theta$: while the power gap is fairly small at $(-2,-2,-2)$, the gap increases as $\theta_1$ and $\theta_2$ approaches zero.
-Bonferroni-Holm has a small power advantage over the maximin rejection region at $\theta_1=0$ and $\theta_2\leq -0.5$, but it is much less powerful than maximin for smaller values of $\theta_1$ and $\theta_2$.
-Overall, the maximin region has better power properties than Bonferroni-Holm and closed-Stouffer even when one or two of the coordinates have weaker signal than $-2$.
-This suggests that in applications where the test statistics are Gaussian and independent, the maximin region may be a useful alternative to the Bonferroni-Holm and closed-Stouffer procedures.
+The maximin policy has better power than closed-Stouffer for all values of $\vec \theta$: while the power gap is fairly small at $(-2,-2,-2)$, the gap increases as $\theta_1$ and $\theta_2$ approach zero.
+Bonferroni-Holm has a small power advantage over the maximin rejection policy at $\theta_1=0$ and $\theta_2\leq -0.5$, but it is much less powerful than maximin for smaller values of $\theta_1$ and $\theta_2$.
+Overall, the maximin rejection policy has better power properties than Bonferroni-Holm and closed-Stouffer even when one or two of the coordinates have weaker signal than $-2$.
+This suggests that in applications where the test statistics are Gaussian and independent, the maximin rejection policy is superior to the Bonferroni-Holm and closed-Stouffer procedures.
 We describe such an application in the next section \S~\ref{subsec-cochrane}.